Shamwari (film): Background

 The film was released in South Africa by Ster-Kinekor and premiered in Johannesburg.

 Story

-Set during Rhodesia's war years of the 1970s, the story is about two men who are bonded together by chains.
+Set during the Rhodesian Bush War, the story is about two men who are bonded together by chains.
 The film bears a similarity to an earlier film, The Defiant Ones that starred Sidney Poitier and Tony Curtis.
 Like the characters in The Defiant Ones, there is racial hatred between the two of them.
 The two main characters who have escaped from a harsh chain gang.
 To survive they have to bury their hatred as they try to make their way to freedom as they cross the country.

 Releases

 Beta VCL VL9037 - United States - 1985.